Interview with Margalit Kavenstock

 In 1976 I was demobbed from the Israeli Army (the IDF) and began my studies in Social Work at

 In my second year of study, we took a course on self-help organizations and all the students had to select an organization that met specific criteria, namely that it must not be an organization dedicated to providing assistance to others, but for their own group.
-Such organizations tend to be formed where there is no official recognition of a particular need of a specific group of people, and they were being created in Israel following on a similar trend in the
+Such organizations tend to be formed where there is no official recognition of a particular need of a specific group of people, and they were being created in

 Ben Yehuda Blvd in Tel Aviv, because the address was convenient and decided to go there.
 Migdal Or is a large building and on the same floor there were offices for the Georgian Song and Dance Ensemble and other organizations founded by olim from the Soviet Union.
 Later in my life, my future husband would wait for me to finish work at the rehearsals of the Georgian Ensemble.

 Anyway, I arrived for an appointment and entered a darkened room chock full of files and papers, where Yehezkel Pularevitch and Yaakov Liash sat.
 I explained to them about having to write a paper for university and asked their permission to present their organization.
 They showed me documents and explained exactly what they did.
 I had soon completed my paper, which unfortunately I no longer have, but stayed on to work with them in a voluntary capacity for another two years.
 I think this would have been between 1977 and 1980.